St Anne's Church, Hessenford

-St Anne's Church is a parish church in the village of Hessenford in Cornwall.
+St Anne's Church is a former Church of England parish church in the village of Hessenford in Cornwall.
 It is dedicated to St Anne, the mother of the Virgin Mary.
 The church is in the Archdeaconry of Bodmin, in the Diocese of Truro.
 The church is largely the work of J P St Aubyn, and is Grade II listed.

 History

 Although there has been a village at Hessenford since at least 1286 (when a mill is recorded), the earliest reference to a church is from 1539 when, following the dissolution, it was sold for eight shillings sixpence.
 This was a chapel, dedicated to St Anne, of St German's Priory, and probably built in the 15th century.
 As late as 1914 it was recorded that remains of the 'ancient chapel' were still visible in Hessenford Wood.

 The church was built as a chapel-of-ease to St Germans parish church in 1832 to support the growing population of Hessenford.
 It was consecrated the following year.
 Although there is a small tower and spire, there has never been a bell, and the church became renowned for its shotgun weddings as a volley was fired in place of a peal.
 A newspaper report in 1930 pictured local farmers firing a salute of one hundred rounds in celebration of a wedding.
 The church became a separate parish in 1851, with the Rev John Turner Fisher as the first Vicar.

 The chancel was the first extension, in 1855, by the Countess of St Germans (erroneously referred to in the parish history and in Kelly's Directory as Lady Cornwallis, her name at birth having been Lady Jemima Cornwallis), in an Early English style.
 The chancel includes a double sedilia.
 In 1871 Fisher had the rest of the church rebuilt, also in an Early English style, by J P St Aubyn.
 The church is built of slatestone rubble with limestone dressings.

 Fisher was also responsible for the construction of the mission chapel in Downderry, now St Nicolas's Church.

 The church is Grade II listed.

 The parish was merged back in with that of St Germans in 1984.